Equity & Belonging Committee

 At The Mountaineers, we believe all people should feel belonging in the outdoors.
-We have experienced first hand the transformative power of nature, and we believe everyone should have opportunities, knowledge, resources, and access to connect with nature.
+We have experienced first hand the transformative power of nature, and we believe everyone should have access to nature.
 We recognize that the experience of being outdoors is not the same for everyone, and we’re committed to working to create a Mountaineers where all people can see themselves and be seen as their full and true selves.

 Quick Access